4 Month Sleep Regression – Tips to Soothe your Baby

 7. Follow your flexible schedule as much as possible.

-And remember, this sleep regression is actually a good thing.
+Remember, the 4 month sleep regression is actually a good thing!
 Your baby is growing and changing.
 And it’s temporary; your baby will return to her longer stretches of sleep at night again.
 If your baby isn’t back to her sweet self in a few weeks, please consider contacting her doctor to see if there may be an underlying medical issue.